Skip to main content

 Sewage treatment works

-Sewage treatment works are designed to treat and clean sewage and waste water before they are released into the environment.
+Sewage treatment works treat and clean sewage and waste water before they are released back into the environment.

 Properly treating sewage is essential for protecting public health and the environment, and sewage treatment works play a vital role in maintaining the health and safety of communities.